codeboxqc/ttgo_t_display/README.md

 ESP32 RSS to Telegram Bot

 Overview
 This project runs an ESP32-based RSS-to-Telegram bot with a TFT display.
-It connects to Wi-Fi, fetches RSS feeds once a day at 3 AM, and uses deep sleep to save power.
+It connects to Wi-Fi, fetches RSS feeds once a day at 3 AM, and uses low sleep to save power.
 Hardware: ESP32, TFT display (TFT_eSPI)
 Connectivity: Wi-Fi
 Time Sync: NTP or HTTP fallback